triton-inference-server/model_navigator/examples/models/torch/resnet50_nvidia_torch_hub/README.md

 limitations under the License.
 -->

-# Optimize model and use for offline inference
+# Torch Hub NVIDIA ResNet50 Model

-In this example we show to obtain runner from `.nav` package and use it for inference.
+In this example we show how to optimize NVIDIA ResNet50 model from Torch Hub.
 We recommend running this example in NVIDIA NGC [PyTorch containter](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).

-To run the example simply run the `optimize.py` script:
+## Run optimization

 ```bash
 ./optimize.py